pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ## Demo Part 3 - Add Malicious ip addresses into SecureX blocking feeds.

+Here is  the last part of this lab !
+Response actions  !

 You have probably noticed that some IP addresses are listed in the Webex Alert Message.
-And they are all clickables.
+And they all are clickables.

 The purpose of this is to allow security operators to add these malicious IP addresses into blocking Feeds handled by XDR/SecureX.